richsmith/sexytopo/README.md

 # FAQ

 ## I'm interested in giving SexyTopo a go.
 What do I do?
-You need an Android phone.
+You need an Android phone or tablet.
 The easiest way is to install SexyTopo via the Google Play app store.
 Just search for "SexyTopo" and click install.
 It's a very small download. https://play.google.com/store/apps/details?id=org.hwyl.sexytopo

 If you can't access Google Play for some reason (e.g. you're in China) then you should be able to get the APK from here: https://github.com/richsmith/sexytopo/tree/master/app/release